Any (webshop)

 Events #

-When building more customised setups, such as for B2B businesses, you will often need to react to or modify the results from Clerk before rendering them.
+When building more customised setups you will often need to react to or modify the results from Clerk before rendering them.
+This is where Events are useful.

 Events allow you to set up event listeners that run code at specific times before, during, or after Clerk.js renders its results.
-A common use-case is when you need to check which user is logged in and fetch specific prices for their customer group or remove products they are not allowed to see.

 })